maxGraph/maxGraph/README.md

 - the [js-example-without-defaults](packages/js-example-without-defaults) project/application that demonstrates how to not use defaults plugins and style defaults (shapes, perimeters, ...).
 It is a vanilla JavaScript application built by [Webpack](https://webpack.js.org/).
 - the [maxgraph-integration-examples](https://github.com/maxGraph/maxgraph-integration-examples) repository which shows how to integrate `maxGraph` with different frameworks and build tools.

-Notice that some elements produced by `maxGraph` require [CSS and images](packages/website/docs/usage/css-and-images.md) provided in the npm package.
 <!-- END OF 'copied into packages/website/docs/demo-and-examples.md' -->